University of St. Thomas Law Journal

 The Law Journal will transition to an online-only journal starting with Volume 13, Issue 3 in Spring 2017.
 At this time, all paid subscriptions will be cancelled.
 The Law Journal will continue to be available at no cost on our archives.
 It will also continue to be published on Westlaw, HeinOnline, and LexisNexis.

 - Visit http://ir.stthomas.edu/ustlj/ for free online access to the Journal, as well as information regarding membership, submissions, symposia events, and alumni.

-- Join our email list using the form below
+- Join the journal's email list

 - Follow us on Facebook